Weekly assisted running workouts for adaptive athletes and guide training.

 Indecisive

-Unclear, over-talking, distracted or late guidance
+Unclear, distracted or late guidance